 Similar to an old-fashioned courtship, the first steps that each website owner needs to take is to learn what the search engines are like and how they operate.
 There are no short-cuts to the process.
 Learning how they work and understanding the specific guidelines are fundamental steps.

 No one is impressed by someone who is trying to be someone they are not.
 No one is awed by canned phrases or cheesy lines from a movie.
 Search engines, specifically the dashing knight, Google, want uniqueness, too, when it comes to the content on a website.

-Matt Cutts, the former head of the web spam team at Google, clarified what the Google knight is looking for.
+Matt Cutts, the former head of the webspam team at Google, clarified what the Google knight is looking for.
 He explained in one of his Q&A videos that it is important to provide unique and original content.
-He made it clear that original research can really make a big difference.
+He made it clear that original research can make a big difference.

-It may take a lot of work, but when you offer unique and original content you will attract others and will be more likely get referenced by other people.
+It may take a lot of work.
+However, when you offer unique and original content, you will attract others and will be more likely to get referenced by other people.
 You will attract some search engine attention, too.